How to Prepare and Safely Weather a Hurricane/Tornado

 Strong winds from a hurricane can knock down electrical wires.
 Some of these wires may be live.
 If you see a downed wire, DO NOT TOUCH IT as it could shock you and even kill you.
 Report it to your local police or fire department.

 Water damage will cause mold to grow in your home.
-Porous items that have stayed wet in a home for more then 48 hours should be removed and thrown away.
-For more information about mold visit: http://www.ct.gov/dph/mold
+Porous items that have stayed wet in a home for more than 48 hours should be removed and thrown away.
+For more information about mold visit: https://portal.ct.gov/dph/Environmental-Health/Environmental-and-Occupational-Health-Assessment/Indoor-Environmental-Quality–IEQ#mold

 Food may spoil if there is a loss of electricity.
 Check for and throw away any spoiled food.